 The same thing applies to GRE testing centers as well but the number of Prometric centers that conduct GRE tests are less in number compared to TOEFL centers.
 So, you might not get as many choices as you would in the case of TOEFL.
 Nevertheless, try to get a center that doesn’t usually get much rush as much as possible.

-You will be subjected to thorough security checking.
+You will be subjected to a thorough security check.
 You MUST carry your passport.
 They do not accept any other type of identification.
 Also carry your test confirmation receipt.
-You don’t have basically have to carry anything else.
+You don’t basically have to carry anything else.
 If you do, you will be asked to lock them up in the locker outside.
 You have to pull out your pockets and show them that there is nothing inside.
 Also you will be asked to undergo a biometric scan.
 Keep this in mind to avoid surprises on the test day.

 Do not chew chewing gum.
 They will be monitoring you during the test and if they have the slightest hint of you doing it, you will be asked to go out and throw it away.
 Also if you are a fast typist, you will be asked to slow down since the typing sound is considered a disturbance to other people.